ishag74/alx-zero_day/README.md

 My first readme
-This edit is done through UI
+This Is done through UI